oiyio/Udacity_Project1_ShoeStore/starter/README.md

-remainings :
-12. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration
-13. In MainActivity, add a Logout menu to return to the login screen

 # The Shoe Store

 This project will consist of five screens.
 You don't have to create a shoe store, you can use any other item as long as you create the following screens.
 You will be creating: